 The Importance of Managing Your Rural Acreage

-Animal Uses – Regulations & Guidelines
+Animal Uses – Regulations and Guidelines

-Also be aware that Colorado has “Right to Farm” legislation under Senate Bill 29, which protects farmers and ranchers from nuisance and liability lawsuits potentially brought by neighboring (non-agricultural) properties.
-Colorado is also a “fence out” state, meaning that it is your obligation to fence for purposes of keeping other’s cattle or other livestock off your property, if that is important to you.
+Also be aware that Colorado has “Right to Farm” legislation under Senate Bill 29 which protects farmers and ranchers from nuisance and liability lawsuits potentially brought by neighboring (non-agricultural) properties.
+Colorado is also a “fence out” state, meaning that it is your obligation to fence for purposes of keeping other’s cattle or other livestock off your property if that is important to you.
 In most cases, rural property owners do, in fact, fence their livestock operations to ensure that their animals do not get out onto public roads and pose a safety risk to traveling vehicles.

 Noxious Weed Control

-Early detection and treatment is the best means of avoiding negative impacts to the health of the larger rural ecosystem.
+Early detection and treatment is the best means of avoiding negative impacts on the health of the larger rural ecosystem.
 To find out more about noxious weeds in the County and available weed control assistance, visit Douglas County Weed Management.

 Many land-disturbance activities require a Grading, Erosion, and Sediment Control (GESC) Permit from Douglas County.
 While routine agricultural operations and activities are usually exempt from the permit process, other activities will require the issuance of a County grading permit.
 Such activities include the construction of berms for sound or visual mitigation and the construction of ponds, among others.
 Prior to the start of any grading on your site, please contact the Douglas County Department of Public Works Engineering or reference Section 1.4 and Section 1.5 of the Douglas County GESC Manual to determine if a permit will be necessary.